EmmanuelMoriel/ai-family-robot/docs/product_backlog.md

 - As a user, I want a mobile app or web dashboard to see robot status, battery, and sensor data.
 - As a parent, I want to monitor the robot’s interactions with my children.
 - As a developer, I want a secure backend API that syncs robot data with the dashboard.

+---

+## Epic 9: Hardware & robot design
+- As a designer, I want to define the robot’s physical form.
+- As an engineer, I want to select motors, servos, and sensors compatible with Jetson.
+- As a designer, I want to prototype the body using 3D modeling or printed parts.

+---

+## Epic 10: Physical integration & testing
+- As an engineer, I want to integrate the Jetson hardware and sensors into the body.
+- As a tester, I want to validate navigation and emotion detection in real environments.
+- As a developer, I want to fine-tune AI models for real-world lighting and sound.